nestjs/docs.nestjs.com/content/guards.md

 <figure><img src="/assets/Guards_1.png" /></figure>

 Guards have a **single responsibility**.
-They determine whether a request shall be handled by the route handler or not.
-Until now, the access restriction logic was mostly inside the [middleware](/middleware).
-It's still fine since things such as token validation or attaching properties to the `request` object are not strongly connected with a particular routes (and their metadata).
+They determine whether a given request will be handled by the route handler or not, depending on certain conditions (like permissions, roles, ACLs, etc.) present at run-time.
+This is often referred to as **authorization**.
+Authorization (and its cousin, **authentication**, with which it usually collaborates) has typically been handled by [middleware](/middleware) in traditional Express applications.
+Middleware is a fine choice for authentication, since things like token validation and attaching properties to the `request` object are not strongly connected with a particular route context (and its metadata).

 But middleware, by its nature, is dumb.
 It doesn't know which handler will be executed after calling the `next()` function.
-On the other hand, **Guards** have an access to the `ExecutionContext` instance, and thus we know exactly what's going to be evaluated.
+On the other hand, **Guards** have access to the `ExecutionContext` instance, and thus know exactly what's going to be executed next.
+They're designed, much like exception filters, pipes, and interceptors, to let you interpose processing logic at exactly the right point in the request/response cycle, and to do so declaratively.
+This helps keep your code DRY and declarative.

-> info **Hint** Guards are executed **after** each middleware, but **before** any interceptor and pipe.
+> info **Hint** Guards are executed **after** each middleware, but **before** any interceptor or pipe.

 #### Authorization guard

-One of the best guards use-cases is the **authorization** logic because specific routes should be available only when the caller has sufficient permissions.
-The `AuthGuard` that we have a plan to create is going to sequentially extract and validate the token sent in request headers.
+As mentioned, **authorization** is a great use case for Guards because specific routes should be available only when the caller (usually a specific authenticated user) has sufficient permissions.
+The `AuthGuard` that we'll build now assumes an authenticated user (and that, therefore, a token is attached to the request headers).
+It will extract and validate the token, and use the extracted information to determine whether the request can proceed or not.

 ```typescript
 @@filename(auth.guard)